EncoreTechnologies/stackstorm-tutorial/doc/06_event_driven.md

 # Event Driven Demo

-This demo will setup a pipeline that will listen for tweets that contain specific words and then post those tweets into one of two Slack channels.
+This demo will setup a pipeline that will listen for messages on specific RabbitMQ queues words and then post messages into one of two Slack channels depending on the body of the message.
 In order to accomplish this we're going to use the following components:

 * Sensor - Will query the RabbitMQ API for message on a specific queue